Ways to Deal With Feeling Overwhelmed

 Try encouraging your most creative people to meet up with just a few others who can help put their ideas into action.
 Encourage more agile ways for people to work together in smaller pods of people that can stay focused on a few things that excite them.
 If you have a larger team of managers who normally all meet together, try splitting them up into groups of three or four.
 Give them a subject to talk about or a problem to solve and then bring the groups back together to share their ideas.
 Run a contest between groups or encourage managers to ask their people to take a day to focus exclusively on their innovative ideas.

 Think of ways your meetings can be a more positive experience for team members.
 Large, lengthy meetings are not fun, and they are often boring.
 People don’t tap into their creative spirits when they are bored and not having fun.
 No one wants their job to be a drag, and subjecting people to hour after hour of meetings only encourages them to stop paying attention.
-This week, try coming up with creative ways for your people to meet and exchange ideas.
+Try coming up with creative ways for your people to meet and exchange ideas.
 It may actually increase your company’s productivity, your people’s innovation and everyone’s ability to have more fun!

 Kathleen

-Getting The Message Across
+Horse Sense #2 – Getting The Message Across

-I arrived at my horse lesson last week determined to have a frank conversation with my teacher about how to get my horse to keep a safe distance from me.
+One day, I arrived at my horse lesson determined to have a frank conversation with my teacher about how to get my horse to keep a safe distance from me.
 The last time I’d worked out with Treasure, my horse, she acted like a disobedient adolescent.
 As much as I tried, she wouldn’t do anything I asked her to do.
 She snorted and scraped the ground with her foot.
 She went the opposite direction of where I was trying to lead her, and wouldn’t look me in the eye or even in my direction.
 She seemed completely distracted by everything else around us – the owl in the rafters of the arena, the other horses in the stables, and any person that walked by.
 But, what was most irritating was that I couldn’t get her out of my space.

 I tried everything to get her to back away.
 I jiggled the rope.
 I tapped her with my stick.
 I waved my hands up in the air.
 I even resorted to doing jumping jacks to get her to back up.
 She’d back away a bit, only to come right back.
 I finally reached the end of my patience when in trying to get her out of the round pen, she came right up upon me and attempted to shut the gate as I opened it.
 “YOU NEED TO BACK-UP”, I yelled at her.
 She looked at me and yawned.